12 unique examples of employee recognition in action

 Everyone wants recognition for their contributions to the company, but not everyone feels recognized in the same way.
 At Button, we have each new employee fill out an orientation survey on their first day.

 One of the questions we ask is, "Tell us about a time you felt appreciated for your work."
-This provides the management team with insight into how to make sure all Buttonians are able to be recognized in ways that they feel appreciated.
+This provides the management team with insight into how to make sure all Buttonians can be recognized in ways that they feel appreciated.

 7. Conduct "nemonations"

-“Nemonations” is our large format, company-wide recognition for going above and beyond expectations.
+“Nemonations” is our large format, company-wide recognition for exceeding expectations.

 8. Give props

-For smaller, everyday props, we have a kudos system focused on our company values.
+We have a kudos system focused on our company values for smaller, everyday props.
 Team members are encouraged to recognize their colleagues who exemplify the values in practice.
-Kudos are distributed in Slack and are also announced at Demos at the end of each week.
+Kudos are distributed in Slack and announced at Demos at the end of each week.